Miss South Carolina Teen

-The Miss South Carolina Teen competition is the pageant that selects the representative for the U.S. state of South Carolina in the Miss America's Outstanding Teen pageant.
-Miss South Carolina Teen pageant is held the same week as Miss South Carolina, usually occurring during the last weekend in June at the Township Auditorium in Columbia, South Carolina.
+The Miss South Carolina’s Teen competition is the pageant that selects the representative for the U.S. state of South Carolina in the Miss America's Teen pageant.
+Miss South Carolina’s Teen pageant is held the same week as Miss South Carolina, usually occurring during the last weekend in June at the Township Auditorium in Columbia, South Carolina.

-Miss South Carolina Teen title does not include the term, "Outstanding," due to Little Miss South Carolina's copyright of the term.
+Tess Ferm of Charleston was crowned Miss South Carolina Teen on June 27, 2025, at the Township Auditorium in Columbia, South Carolina.
+Tess won the title of Miss America’s Teen on September 6, 2025, being the third teen from South Carolina to win the national title.

-Piper Holt of Fountain Inn was crowned Miss South Carolina Teen on June 25, 2022 at the Township Auditorium in Columbia, South Carolina.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022 where she was 2nd runner-up for the National Fundraiser Award.
+LilyKate Barbare of Greer was named the new Miss South Carolina's Teen 2025 on September 18, 2025, succeeding Ferm.

 Results summary

-The following is a visual summary of the past results of Miss South Carolina Teen titleholders presented in the table below.
-The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.
+The following is a visual summary of the past results of Miss South Carolina’s Teen titleholders presented in the table below.
+The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.